American Australians: Community history

 The first North Americans to land in Australia were British crewmen from the Endeavour under Captain Cook, who sojourned at Botany Bay in 1770.
 Once a permanent colony was established in New South Wales, "trade links were developed almost exclusively with North America."

 The North American colonies, including what are now Canada and the United States, had been used by Britain for penal transportation.
 With the recognition of the independence of the United States in the 1780s, the British Government sought new lands to exile convicts, and Australia became the pre-eminent prison colony of the British Empire.

 From the 1770s to the 1840s, North Americans settled in Australia primarily as demobilised British soldiers and sailors; as convicts (some United States citizens were arrested at sea for maritime offences, tried, convicted, and transported); and as whalers, sealers, or itinerants.
 Many of these settlers moved on to New Zealand for a time, and often returned to New South Wales.
 African Americans had a noted presence in the earliest British outposts in Australia, usually after a period of service in the British Navy.

-In the 1850s, large numbers of United States citizens arrived, most often after spending time in California during its gold rush.
-These migrants settled predominantly in rural Victoria, where the discovery of gold had encouraged a large colony of prospectors and speculators.
-Some born in the United States played eminent roles in the Eureka Stockade, particularly in the miners' paramilitary self-defence groups.
+The discovery of gold in New South Wales in 1851 caused a massive influx of prospectors.
+Experienced gold diggers came from California, where gold had been discovered in 1848.
+Many others came from the Australian colonies, Britain and the British Empire, and China.
+Some from the United States played eminent roles in the Eureka Stockade, particularly in the miners' paramilitary self-defence groups.
 The colonial authorities suspected the American-born and others, such as the Irish, of promoting republicanism.